 The primary risk is from the hydrocarbons in the paint, and symptoms include respiratory difficulty or coughing, confusion, rapid heartbeat, skin irritation and blistering and irritated or watering eyes and sinuses.
 Unconsciousness, dizziness, confusion and even coma may occur too.
 Abdominal pain, diarrhea, vomiting and other gastrointestinal symptoms are common following the exposure to oil-based paint.

 If you've been exposed to oil-based paint fumes, reach out to a healthcare provider immediately.
 This could be a medical emergency.
 Be prepared to provide as much detail as possible about the affected person, as well as the exact material ingested or inhaled.
 Treatment will depend on your symptoms.

 The Environmental Protection Agency states that some VOCs are known to cause cancer in both animals and humans, while others have been insufficiently studied for their risk factors.
 Extent and length of duration probably influence the risk level.

-The EPA cautions that exposure to oil-based paint may also cause organ and central nervous system damage, although it is unclear which compounds are most toxic, and what levels are considered harmful.
+The EPA cautions that exposure to oil-based paint may also cause organ and central nervous system damage, although it is unclear which compounds are most toxic and what levels are considered harmful.
 Pregnant and nursing women should avoid using or inhaling oil-based paint.

 To stay safe, always work in a very well-ventilated area, opening windows and using fans to vent the room when working inside.
-Wear a respirator while using oil-based paint, especially when spraying it.
-If you have a troubling reaction to the paint, discontinue use and check with your medical provider.
+Wear a protective mask while using oil-based paint, especially when spraying it.
+If you have a troubling reaction to the paint, discontinue its use and check with your medical provider.

-Don't use oil-based paint if you or anyone in your home has allergies, or suspected allergies, to mold.
+Don't use oil-based paint if you or anyone in your home has allergies or suspected allergies to mold.
 Oil-based paint provides a nutritious environment for mold and mildew because mildew will feed on the oils in the paint.